-San Diego advances proposal to nix parking requirements
+San Diego approves proposal to nix parking requirements

 - The City of San Diego advanced a proposal last week to eliminate parking requirements for new housing near mass transit stops, according to The San Diego Union-Tribune.

 - The city council's Land Use and Housing Committee voted in favor of the proposal, which would allow the city to implement zero parking minimums across downtown, and within transit priority areas (TPA) outside of downtown.
 The proposal is intended to help reduce car dependency, increase housing affordability and advance the city's climate goals.

 - The proposal will face a final vote from the full city council on March 4.

 Parking mandates, which typically require one to two parking spaces per housing unit, have not been met with much demand in San Diego, particularly in the downtown area.
 The San Diego Planning Department found through testing that 100% of its sample sites had lower parking demand than one space per unit, and high parking ratios have resulted in astronomical costs — most notably $40,000-$90,000 being added to the cost of each housing unit and $300 million in parking currently being constructed.